Dos Manos Peru Travel

 Temperatures along the coast and in Lima in April and May see a slight drop to an average of 23˚C (73˚F) in the capital, although humidity increases – so be sure to drink plenty of water if planning to visit the city.

-The weather in the Amazon Jungle in April and May bucks the trend of the rest of Peru with heavy rainfall (the highest in the entire year), although a slight drop in humidity makes this a good time for trekking and other active jungle adventures in and around Iquitos.
-The chances of spying endemic wildlife swimming in the swollen river waters is also high.
+The weather in the Amazon Jungle in April and May bucks the trend of the rest of Peru, with heavy rainfall (the highest of the year), although a slight drop in humidity makes this a good time for trekking and other active jungle adventures in and around Iquitos.
+The chances of spying endemic wildlife swimming in the swollen river waters are also high.

 Peru weather in June through August

-The peak months for travel in Peru, June through August see the driest weather in Peru – which, coinciding with summer holidays in the northern hemisphere see crowds of tourists at sites such as Machu Picchu.
+The peak months for travel in Peru, June through August, bring the driest weather and coincide with summer holidays in the northern hemisphere, drawing crowds of tourists to sites such as Machu Picchu.
 Be aware that nights can get cold, particularly at altitude in Cusco and Huaraz, so you’ll want to pack some warm clothing for this season.

 If you want to escape the crowds, it’s still a good time to visit coastal Peru, with Lima in June and July experiencing warm, slightly humid weather, with temperatures hovering around 19˚C and matched with plenty of sunshine.

-Further north up the coast, temperatures in vibrant beach town Mancora are still at a balmy 26˚C (79˚F), combined with warm waters and far fewer other beachgoers than in the peak months of summer, making this period an excellent window for a visit.
+Further north up the coast, temperatures in the vibrant beach town of Mancora are still at a balmy 26˚C (79˚F), with warm waters and far fewer beachgoers than in the peak months of summer, making this period an excellent window for a visit.

 Peru weather in September through November

-The other shoulder season lands in the months of September, October and November, when temperatures across the country start to increase and tourist numbers decrease – making this one of the best times to visit Peru.
+The other shoulder season falls in September, October, and November, when temperatures across the country start to rise, and tourist numbers decrease – making this one of the best times to visit Peru.

 Rainfall is a possibility in Cusco in October and November, although these months remain excellent for trekking to Machu Picchu, particularly as the warmer weather means nights at altitude aren’t quite so cold.
-However, cloud coverage can potentially spoil some of your photos – although the risks are still minimal.
+However, cloud cover can spoil some of your photos – though the risk is still minimal.

-Along the coast, temperatures pick up to a pleasant springtime 22˚C (71˚F) in Lima in November, with decreasing humidity making it a good time for exploring the capital city, as well as other coastal locations.
+Along the coast, temperatures rise to a pleasant springtime 22˚C (71˚F) in Lima in November, with decreasing humidity making it a good time to explore the capital city and other coastal locations.

-In the jungle, rainfall is still low, allowing for trekking through the rainforest, as well as boat trips along Amazon tributaries.
+In the jungle, rainfall is still low, allowing for trekking through the rainforest and boat trips along Amazon tributaries.

 Wanneer is de beste tijd voor een reis naar Peru?